Kaleido-Biosciences/phgrofit/README.md

 tools with just OD600 data.
 That is exactly the case that grofit was made to solve.
 It operates on the same type of data as phgrofit, just without the pH column.
-Right now there isn’t a dedicated parser homologous to phgropro, but I may make one in the future if the need arises (would be called gropro.)
+Right now there isn’t a dedicated parser homologous to phgropro, but this may be a feature in the future.

 ``` r
 #Pretending that we only have OD600 data